 Online storage has become a useful tool for various reasons and we all have some, like DropBox, Copy (alas shut down,) iCloud, and so on.
 They offer you a modest storage space which can be expanded if you bring your friends through referrals.
 But the starting space is generally small.
 Of course, Google Drive is available to anyone who has a Gmail account and starts at 15GB of shared space with mail, photos, drive.

 Recently, I have stumbled upon MEGA which will start the storage space at a whopping 50GB!
-Files or folders can be shared with other MEGA users, and there is even a chat function among its users.
+You can share files or folders with other MEGA users, and there is even a chat function among its users.
 If you want to stake out your 50GB, point your browser to their Web site at: https://mega.nz.
 Did I say that it has a high level of security, and there are extensions for FireFox and Chrome which make upload and downloads more convenient?
 There is no referral program to increase your storage capacity beyond referring to your pocket to get a paid version!

 Another storage related piece of information I would like to share is IRISTA.
 I am not sure how to pronounce the name, “ee-rist-ah” or “eye-rist-ah” but it is offered by Canon Europe and allows you to store photographs.
 The starting point of storage is 15GB, or that’s how I started a couple of years back when it was in beta-version.
 You can store large size images, but the organization skills are minimal like reordering the photographs.
 But, it is eminently capable of displaying and sharing your photographs.
 I do not know if it is available only to Canon photographers or to anyone, but check it out at https://www.irista.com.